 - Then click Manage to edit your DNS records

-- Under “Custom Domains” in the image below, this is where you add your Cloudflare DNS records provided:
+- Under “Custom Domains”, add your Cloudflare DNS records provided.

 If your domain name is located in Porkbun:

 - Then select your domain name and on its right side click on “Details”.

 - Under “Authoritative Nameserver”, is where the section that you need to edit our DNS record.